Buffalo Bills' Damar Hamlin in critical condition after cardiac arrest on field - NewsBreak

 The Bengals offered a tribute as well, according to Jay Morrison, the Bengals beat writer for The Athletic:

-Hamlin was drafted by the Bills in 2021 after playing 46 games at the University of Pittsburgh, where he earned a bachelor's degree in communications, according to his team biography .
+The Bills drafted Hamlin in 2021 after playing 46 games at the University of Pittsburgh, where he earned a bachelor's degree in communications, according to his team biography .
 He also operates The Chasing M's Foundation, which gives back to the community.

 A toy drive that he raised money for on GoFundMe saw a slew of donations after Monday night's incident.
 As of 2:30 a.m.
-EST, the fund had surpassed $3 million in pledges.
-Its original goal was — $2,500.
+ET, the fund had surpassed $3 million in pledges.
+Its original goal was $2,500.

 Hamlin also has a clothing brand with the same name, and has donated clothes to students at his former high school.